-Pittsburgh is a regrowing city, recovering from the battle scars of years of population decline.
+Pittsburgh is a regrowing city, recovering from the battle scars of years of population decline and economic uncertainty.
 When asked about the challenges that Pittsburgh still faces, Overmoyer cautions the city to find a balance between “rushing to start over” and preserving the character of the neighborhoods.
-“One of the most unique things about Pittsburgh are the distinct neighborhoods,” Overmoyer says.
+“One of the most unique things about Pittsburgh is the distinct neighborhoods,” Overmoyer says.
 “There is no cookie cutter method” to revitalizing communities—it must be “neighborhood by neighborhood.”

 Overmoyer and Fourth Economy hope to be part of a data-driven approach to preserving the best of Pittsburgh’s past while looking towards the future.
 Overmoyer plans to demonstrate how the same tools that developers currently use can be adapted for long-term planning that focuses on the community’s quality of life.
 He believes that quality of life and increased financial returns can go hand-in-hand for developers if implemented correctly.